 For many wounded warfighters, leaving the hospital is only the first step on a long journey toward healing and a renewed sense of belonging in the world.
 Purple Heart Homes reaches out to such service-connected disabled veterans from any conflict and their caregivers through two specialized programs.
 Veterans Aging in Place helps older veterans who currently own a home, while the Veteran Home Ownership program aids disabled former troops with becoming homeowners.

 The Operation American Dream contest sponsored by Signal 88 Security is taking a veteran “From Battlefield to Boss” by offering start-up money for an entrepreneurial venture.
 Each month through May 15, eligible veterans can submit a 500-word essay on why they deserve to be their own boss.
 Three monthly finalists will be selected by Signal 88 Security and the winner will be determined by a public vote.
 Those winners receive $500 and are eligible for the Grand Prize of $5,000.
+If the winner decides to open a Signal 88 Security franchise with the winnings, the company will increase the amount to $10,000.

 Christmas is almost upon us, and anyone who wants do some extra good with their last-minute spending should check out the USO Wishbook.
 This alternative giving catalogue enables people to give a gift to someone they know while benefitting the military community.
 In essence, instead of presenting a material gift directly to a loved one, givers send comforting items to troops, their families or wounded warriors on behalf of that person.
+After making their purchases, buyers can send e-cards to the original gift recipients (not the military-community members) to let them know about the present bestowed in their honor.

 Hickory Farms is once again offering free shippping to APO and FPO addresses on select military Christmas gifts.
 Time is getting tight to get packages there by December 25, but most of the items are just as good for New Year’s celebrations.